binomial-dimension/LosingMoney/README.md

 ![picture_rlq4](images/rlq4.png)

 ### Summary
 For the problem, it shows that reinforce learning method combine with quantitative trading method is better than baseline while the price is 4000+.
 However, when the stock has 1000x dilution, the origin method is better than reinforce learning since the prediction is quiet accurate.
-The best result is the baseline with 1000x dilution, which got 560% profit.
+The best result is the baseline with 1000x dilution, which got 600% profit.

+However, this result **may not be reliable** because we haven’t and can’t measure the impact of our operation to the stock market.

 ## File Structure